 Active in the community theatre scene, Kailey has also performed and assisted in directing productions with HCCA (The King and I) and Theatre Huntsville (Lend Me a Tenor).
 UAH credits include Agnes of God, Suddenly Last Summer, Rantoul and Die, Spoonlake Blues, How to Succeed in Business Without Really Trying, Picasso at the Lapin Agile, and A Midsummer Night’s Dream.
 Kailey is the UAH Theatre Department’s work study student.
 She oversees the upkeep of the prop and costume shop.
 This past summer she earned her first professional credit as the ASM of New Country, off-Broadway at the Cherry Lane Theatre with Fair Trade Productions and Rattlestick Playwrights Theatre.

-Dana Clark, Education Associate, Lab 87 Coordinator
+Dana Clark, Education Coordinator, Lab 87 Coordinator

 Dana Clark holds a BFA in musical theatre from the University of Mississippi and an MM in vocal performance from the Longy School of Music of Bard College.
 While in school, Dana taught tap dance and private voice.
 As a part of her graduate program, she served as a teaching artist at Boston schools, teaching basic music concepts to grades 1-5.
 Dana has also choreographed for many organizations, including Mississippi: The Dance Company, University of Mississippi Theatre, and the Kate Smith D.A.R.
 High School Show Choir in Grant, AL. She received an Honorable Mention in the contemporary category from the Panoply Choreography Competition 2010.
 She has worked as an assistant director with Huntsville Community Chorus Association, and continues to participate both onstage and offstage with UAH Theatre, Fantasy, and Theatre Huntsville.
 Dana currently runs musical theatre workshops and leads one of the weekly story times at the Downtown Huntsville Public Library.

-Rebecca Brown, Education Graphic Designer
+Rebecca Brown, Graphic Designer